oscarotero/css-style-guide/README.md

 # CSS Style guide

 This is the style guide that I use to write CSS.
 It's inspired by other methodologies like BEM, SMACSS, OOCSS, etc but more simple.
+The aim of this guide is **write modular, scalable and maintainable CSS.**

 ## Modules